Oregon Trust Settlement

 A trust, or revocable living trust, is a commonly used legal tool for estate planning.
 Personal property and real estate are owned by the trust.
 The individual who is responsible for managing those assets upon the death of the trust’s creator, and ultimately distributing the assets to the beneficiaries, is called the successor trustee.

 Our office assists clients with:

-- Creating trusts: We work closely with our estate planning clients to establish trusts and to manage assets owned by the trust and controlled by our client as trustee during their lifetime.
+- Creating trusts: We work closely with our estate planning clients to establish trusts and to manage assets owned by the trust and controlled by our clients as trustees during their lifetime.

 A successor trustee is named in the trust to manage someone’s affairs when they are unable to do so themselves.
 The role of the successor trustee is to carry out the terms of the trust and to manage the trust property.
-What that involves will depend on the unique aspects of the trust being administered, and the assets in play.
-It often includes the following tasks: identifying beneficiaries and secondary beneficiaries, paying administrative expenses, addressing creditors, distributing assets to the beneficiaries in accordance to the trust’s provisions, making arrangements for tax preparation, and holding a reserve fund to pay taxes, if necessary.
+What that involves will depend on the unique aspects of the trust is administered, and the assets in play.
+It often includes the following tasks: identifying beneficiaries and secondary beneficiaries, paying administrative expenses, addressing creditors, distributing assets to the beneficiaries following the trust’s provisions, making arrangements for tax preparation, and holding a reserve fund to pay taxes if necessary.